kle-pra/daily-logger-node/README.md

 When build, frontend files are copied to static folder, served by Express.
-I plan on creating same projects with java backend (Spring Boot) on another branch of this repository: TO-DO
+I plan on creating same project with java backend (Spring Boot) on another branch of this repository: TO-DO